filecoin-project/consensus/README.md

 Q: Alright, so Filecoin wants a permissionless, robustly reconfigurable consensus protocol that SPC can invoke to do leader election.
 There are a number of existing proof-of-stake protocol that may be adapted for this purpose.
 Why roll out our own?

-A: The answer comes down to a [number of factors]() that boil down to what we have found often happens when trying to adapt theoretical work to real-world security models, including:
+A: The answer comes down to a [number of factors](https://github.com/filecoin-project/consensus/issues/13) that boil down to what we have found often happens when trying to adapt theoretical work to real-world security models, including:
 - Wanting a secret leader election process (otherwise known as unpredictibility i.e. accounting for DOSing and adaptive attackers)
 - Wanting certain liveness guarantees that make MPCs unattractive
 - The complexity or partial omissions that we found in other candidate proposals
-- Accounting for certain "rational" miner behaviors that a lot of papers omit, including rushing the protocol (for which we use VDFs)
+- Accounting for certain "rational" miner behaviors that a lot of papers omit (e.g. [rushing the protocol](research-notes/waiting.md))

 With all of that said, it remains important to specify that our work builds upon existing work, notably Snow White, and we believe our security analysis will be based on that of E. Shi and R. Pass.

 **Common misconceptions**

 Q: Why does EC use tickets for randomness?

 A:
 We use tickets for two reasons in the spec as currently laid out:
 - Preventing PoST precomputation - we use winning tickets from the previous block as our challenge for PoSTs.